+The specializations listed are not printed on a student's transcript.
+They are merely guidelines to assist a student planning to gain additional knowledge in a specific area within the finance concentration.
 The finance concentration supports further specialization in the following three areas: 1) investments, 2) corporate finance or 3) energy finance.